emmajsadams/ts-database/README.md

 - Class instead of function: TODO
 - Why git and source control in general?: TODO
 - Why linter and code formatter?: TODO

+# Differences between working with git as an individual vs on a team

+TODO: note how features would have been broken up in the project management tool of choice.
+Then PRS would be created for each feature and committed to a master branch.
+Since it is just me I kept it simple and committed as I went.